 I show the students that the box is sealed (and I have nothing up my sleeves), Then, I open the box, spill some cereal on a table, and smash it up into tiny pieces with a rolling pin.
 I take the pile of cereal around the room and let the kids put their magnet next to it and see whether the cereal sticks to the magnet.
 To everyone's amazement, it sticks!

 Then I ask, "are we now convinced that the iron in the nails is the same iron as in the cereal?"
 All the kids in kindergarten and all the graduate students say "yes."

 I respond by saying "but how do you know the cereal stuck to the magnet because it had iron in it?
 Maybe it was just sticky, like gum or tape."
 Now that I finally have their attention (not a minor matter with kindergartners), I get to explain to them what a control group is.
 And from behind the table, I pull out a box of Rice Krispies (which are made of nothing).
 We examine the side of the box to verify the lack of (much) iron, and then I smash up the Rice Krispies, and let them see if their magnet sticks.
 It doesn't stick!

 Everyone gets to take home a cool fact (they love to eat the stuff in nails), I get to convey the point of the lesson in a way they won't forget (the essential role of control groups in causal inference), and everyone gets a free magnet.

 (This post was originally published on 10/31/2005.
-More recently, Kellogg's started to put iron in Rice Krispies, so to do this experiment you now need to find some other cereal.
-To do this experiment now, get some cereal marked "organic" which often doesn't have added iron.)
+Since then, Kellogg's started to put iron in Rice Krispies, so to do this experiment you now need to find some other cereal.
+I find that cereal marked "organic" often doesn't have added iron.)